hshi/AFQMCLAB/README.md

 - `ACML_MP` is very slow for zgetrf when OMP_NUM_THREADS=1, `MKL` is preferred for openmp jobs.
 - `ACML_MP` can be used for Lanczos code, since it does not use zgetrf.

+  //TODO: Why 5 + 1000 consistent lower than exact answer? ==> Increase to 10000 okay?
+Decrease 5 to 0.1 ?==> Always
+  lower  ==> wait for a big run to see if it is really lower?

-  //TODO: Check normal results, mean-field background results, dynamic background results, Sample results (100, 1000), v.s systems size.
+  //TODO: Check normal results and fixed results v.s systems size.

   //TODO: Test pinning field with second order